NAS & RAID Calculator

 Region Focus · UK

-Estimate usable capacity, fault tolerance, and efficiency for UK homelab buyers using 4x 8TB in RAID 10.
+Estimate usable TB, parity, and fault tolerance for UK homelab buyers using 4x 8TB in RAID 10.

 Capacity Snapshot